craftercms/docs/source/new-ia/by-role/developer/extending-studio/index.rst

 that does not exist in the base platform.
 Crafter Studio is designed as a framework that supports extension.
 This section details the code based extension points for Crafter Studio.

-For more information on extending Crafter Studio via plugins, see :ref:`here <newIa-studio-plugins>`
+For more information on extending Crafter Studio via plugins, see :ref:`here <newIa-plugins>`

 ######################
 Form Engine Extensions